"Humanity will be renewed in the Orchard, and the Orchard will restore it."

-The Burford Pear is an excellent easily grown European pear with smooth buttery melting flesh, sweet and delicately flavored.
-Disease resistant and easily grown, it will get an occasional fireblight strike, but the damage is limited and can be easily controlled by pruning out the infected branch.
+The Burford Pear is an excellent European pear with smooth buttery melting flesh, sweet and delicately flavored.
+It is considered disease resistant to fireblight.
 Highly recommended.

 Tom also declares this pear excellent for perry and has made an excellent pear vinegar from it as well.
 Tom is unsure of the provenence of this pear, it could be a seedling or it could be of European derivation, possibly France.